 Because Tuck is located in the small town of Hanover, New Hampshire, students tend to socialize together, a reality that is intensified by the fact that more than half of first-year students live in halls of residence on campus, and the rest close by.
 Second years typically live off-campus, many in houses passed from generation to generation of Tuck students.
 For students who value the deep connections an MBA can offer, that could just be the icing on the cake.

-Tuck, like Darden, has a highly collaborative and caring culture where MBA candidates genuinely support and encourage each other.
-Backstabbing at Tuck is unheard of.
-In fact, some corporate recruiters say the students here are too nice.
-And unlike many of the big MBA factories, Tuck offers small cohorts and class sizes.
+Tuck also offers small cohorts and class sizes.
 By the time a student graduates from Tuck, he or she knows every single classmate who’s wearing a cap and gown at commencement.

-The integrated core curriculum at the Tuck School provides coverage of key functional areas and disciplines: statistics and decision science, corporate finance and capital markets, managerial and global economics, marketing, organizational behavior and personal leadership, strategy, communications, and operations.
-Students who have extensive previous background in a particular discipline may exempt out of a course and take an elective in its place, though opting out of a core course is often discouraged because it takes students away from their assigned cohorts.
+The Tuck MBA provides coverage of key functional areas and disciplines: statistics and decision science, corporate finance and capital markets, managerial and global economics, marketing, organizational behavior and personal leadership, strategy, communications, and operations.

 Top Feeder Colleges & Companies to Tuck: